logicatcore/gitexercises-solutions/README.md

 $> git bisect start
 $> git bisect bad
 $> git bisect good 1.0
+# the grep documentation for -v flag doesn't make sense with what the author fracz mentioned and also
+# I couldn't see the binary output of '1' or '0' as given in the hints
 $> git bisect run sh -c "openssl enc -base64 -A -d < home-screen-text.txt | grep -v jackass"
 $> git push origin 4d2725ac4c874dbb207770001def27aed48e9ddb:find-bug
 ```